Atomic69420/RelayAC/README.md

 - Bots [T1] (Blocks all bots currently known as unbypassable) Side note it also blocks nintendo players
 - Bots [T2] (Blocks sub clients currently untested)
+- Bad Packet [T1] (Blocks the use of /me, /tell, /w or /whisper and /msg commands that are used by most spam bots and kicks the player using it, tested)
+- Bad Packet [T2] (Blocks the horion type 3 crasher and kicks the player using it, tested)
+- Bad Packet [T3] (Blocks the move player packet which is used by hack clients and Crashary 2 and kicks the player using it, tested)
+- Bad Packet [T4] (Blocks a request to the server asking to fly this is used by hack clients for some fly types and kicks the player using it, tested)
+- Too Many Attack Packets [No Type] (Blocks and kicks the player if they exceed the cpslimit set in the config, tested)
+- Too Many Chat Messages [No Type] (Blocks and kicks the player if they exceed the textperseclimit set in the config, untested)
 Things we will detect in the future:

-- Horion Crasher Type 3 [No Type] (Blocks the horion type 3 crasher and kicks the player using it, untested)
 - External [No Type] (Blocks external messages that are used in most spam bots, untested)
-- /me, /tell, /w or /whisper and /msg [No Type] (Blocks the use of these commands that are used by most spam bots, untested)
 - Device Block [No Type] (Not really a detection but allows you to block any device you wish to, untested)
 - Invalid Skin Data [No Type] (Detects bot-like skin data as well as invisible skins)